arnaghosh/DL-neuro_Papers/README.md

 + [Learning Representation from EEG with Deep RCNN](https://arxiv.org/pdf/1511.06448.pdf) - ICLR 2016 paper.
 Projet EEG electrode position from 3D space to 2D space and then form images with red = alpha channel activity, green = beta channel activity, blue = gamma channel activity.
 RCNN on this data to classify coginitive-load during task.
 DeconvNet to visualize filters learnt.

-+ [Learning Robust Features using Deep Learning for Automatic Seizure Detection](https://arxiv.org/pdf/1608.00220.pdf) - Joelle Pineau paper.
-Uses the 3D to 2D projection of electrodes and then RCNN to predict seizure.
++ [Learning Robust Features using Deep Learning for Automatic Seizure Detection](https://arxiv.org/pdf/1608.00220.pdf) - Uses the 3D to 2D projection of electrodes and then RCNN to predict seizure.
 Occluded image analysis to look at regions of image which affect decision of network.

 + [Joint Optimization of Algorithmic Suites for EEG Analysis](http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6944253) - EMBC 2014 paper.
 Uses backprop to jointly optimize spatial projection matrix (initialized with regular CSP), temporal projection matrix and a classifier.
 Results on BCI II and III datasets.